ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 available on the host.
 FMV is supported on GNU/Linux, Android, and many of the BSD operating systems.

-On System V platforms Function Multi-versioning is implemented using GNU Indirect Functions (IFUNC).
+On System V platforms FMV is implemented using GNU Indirect Functions (IFUNC).
 The compiler generated IFUNC resolver may rely on the presence of a global variable ``__aarch64_cpu_features`` provided by the runtime library.
 It contains information about the available CPU features.
 The runtime library must also provide a function ``__init_cpu_features_resolver`` that the IFUNC resolver can call to initialize ``__aarch64_cpu_features``.

 .. code-block:: c